timint/ftp-srv-esm/README.md

 - `ftp` Plain FTP
 - `ftps` Implicit FTP over TLS

 _Note:_ The hostname must be the external IP address to accept external connections. `0.0.0.0` will listen on any available hosts for server and passive connections.
 __Default:__ `"ftp://127.0.0.1:21"`

-#### `pasv_url`
+#### `pasv_hostname`
-`FTP-srv` provides an IP address to the client when a `PASV` command is received in the handshake for a passive connection.
+`ftp-srv-esm` provides an IP address to the client when a `PASV` command is received in the handshake for a passive connection.
 Reference [PASV verb](https://cr.yp.to/ftp/retr.html#pasv).
 This can be one of two options:
 - A function which takes one parameter containing the remote IP address of the FTP client.
 This can be useful when the user wants to return a different IP address depending if the user is connecting from Internet or from an LAN address.
 Example:
  ```js